Circles, Arcs and Sectors

 A circle has three main components:

-A relationship exists between all circles, such that the circumference divided by the diameter always has the same ratio.
+A relationship exists between all circles: the circumference divided by the diameter is always the same.

-This ratio is called Pi, the 16th letter of the Greek alphabet,which is an irrational number and has the symbol π .
+This ratio is called pi, the 16th letter of the Greek alphabet.
+It is an irrational number and has the symbol $\pi$.

 Example